HarariLab/2024_align_demult/README.md

 This pipeline needs the following inputs:
     - A list of multiplexed fastq files (`libraries.csv` file);
-    - VCF files with genotypes for each sample in the pool (`data/genotypes`)
+    - VCF files with genotypes for each sample in the pool (`data/genotypes`);
+    - Metadata file with match between pools and samples

 ### Inputs